- Create a Bootstrap Headline

 Now we have a

-document ready function
+document ready function.

-jQuery often selects an HTML element with aselector
+jQuery often selects an HTML element with aselector, then does something to that element.

-elements bounce.
-Just add this code inside your document ready function:$("button").addClass("animated bounce");
+For example, let's make all of yourbuttonelements bounce.
+Just add this code inside your document ready function:$("button").addClass("animated bounce");即为如下所示:

 <script> $(document).ready(function() { $("button").addClass("animated bounce"); }); </script>